andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 A custom setup that separates data and display allows for more flexibility.
 We can read our Markdown content from the filesystem, parse the frontmatter, and then render the Markdown content inside our application.

+**Note:** Most serverless environments - such as Vercel or Netlify - don't have access to the filesystem.
+This means that you can't use this setup in a serverless environment.

 Let's create a folder for our Markdown content, e.g. `contents/articles`.
 Inside the folder, we create one Markdown file - e.g. `remix-markdown-setup.md` - for each of our articles.
 In a Node.js-based environment, we can read the file using `fs.readFile`.

 Let's create a file reading utility, e.g. `readPost.server.ts`:

+**Note:** If you are using Deno, you can use `Deno.readTextFile` instead of `fs.readFile`.
+Find more information in the [deno documentation](https://deno.land/manual/examples/read_write_files).

 ```typescript
 import fs from 'fs/promises';